ayaka-qc/ayaka-qc.github.io/index.md

   - Public Servant at Future Generation Development Department, Private School Affairs Division

 # Published Paper
-1. Naganuma, A. (April 2025). *[Bridging the Transition: Labour Mobility and Workforce Adaptation in Canada’s Just Transition](https://broadbentinstitute.ca/research/bridging-the-transition/)*.
-Broadbent Institute.
+1. Naganuma, A. *[Bridging the Transition: Labour Mobility and Workforce Adaptation in Canada’s Just Transition](https://broadbentinstitute.ca/research/bridging-the-transition/)*. *Broadbent Institute Report*, April 2025.
-2. Naganuma, A. (October 2024). *[The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community: Based on Articles from the North American Post in the 1950s](https://www.jica.go.jp/domestic/jomm/whatsnew/2024/1552401_52759.html)*.
-JICA Academic Essay Contest Publication.
+2. Naganuma, A. *[The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community: Based on Articles from the North American Post in the 1950s](https://www.jica.go.jp/domestic/jomm/whatsnew/2024/1552401_52759.html)*.
+JICA Academic Essay Contest Publication, October 2024.
+(Excellence Award)

 # Working Papers
 1. Naganuma, A., Uakeia, T., and Seru, J. *Heterogeneity in Perceptions of Climate Futures: A Multi-group CFA of Risk and Protection Attitudes among Pacific Island Students.* Under review at the *Journal of Disaster Research* (November 2025).